shawnlxh/Blood_Pressure_Prediction/README.md

 **reader.py**: This file is to transform the original file into the suitable input for tensorflow.

 ## Update
-Our paper has been published on WWW 2017, the link of this paper is:
+Our paper has been published on WWW 2017, I have upload this paper in this project.
+The link of this paper is: http://dl.acm.org/citation.cfm?doid=3038912.3052604
-http://dl.acm.org/citation.cfm?doid=3038912.3052604